PDF 322 KB

 JEspect is an inactivated vaccine and is available to those who cannot have the live vaccine.

-These booster doses are funded as part of the South Australian JEV vaccination program for people who meet all other eligibility criteria.
+Booster doses are funded as part of the South Australian JEV vaccination program for people who meet the eligibility criteria.

-Please note: people aged ≥18 years at time of vaccination who were vaccinated with Imojev do not require a booster dose.
+Please note: People aged 18 years or older at time of vaccination who were vaccinated with Imojev do not require a booster dose.

-For more information on booster dose recommendations, refer to the Australian Immunisation Handbook.
+For more information on booster dose recommendations, refer to the Table: Recommended doses of Japanese encephalitis vaccines and the JEV chapter in the Australian Immunisation Handbook.

 For information on co-administration with other vaccines refer to the Australian Immunisation Handbook.